 - Automatically generated backlinks

-- Forcefully demanding a link in exchange for a favor
+- Forcefully demanding a link in exchange for a favour

-If you or your link building service provider has been involved in any one of the activities, you have been doing bad SEO linking.
+If you or your link-building service provider has been involved in any one of the activities, you have been doing bad SEO linking.
 In other words, if you buy links by paying for linking sites, it is not a good idea.
 However, they are good to go if you buy outreach links from a blogger outreach agency.

 How Do Bad Links Affect Your SEO Efforts?

 No matter where they were fetched, more links were considered the best practices.
 The idea of directory submission, online commenting, poor article forums, and building private networking sites became common among SEOs.
 This was checking backlinks of a website in the past.

 But things have changed, and all links fetched through sneaky activities are considered bad.
-In this case, hope you don’t expect the system to be lenient to you because it can result in two things – bad one:
+In this case, we hope you don’t expect the system to be lenient with you because it can result in two things – bad one:

 - Either your website will lose its ranking.